 After sketching down your concepts and deciding which one best adheres to your product specification, your next step is to create a virtual model.
 Virtual modeling uses Computer-Aided Design (CAD) software to translate your 2-D sketch into a 3-D rendering.
 CAD has the advantage of giving you a photorealistic view of your prototype to see how it physically looks when complete.
 If you are unfamiliar with CAD software, you can find many simple courses and tutorials online.

-Additionally, you could outsource this part of the prototype design process.
+Additionally, you could outsource this part of the prototype development process.
 Synectic has dozens of years of experience with CAD modeling and would be happy to CAD your sketches.
 Costs will vary depending on complexity and the number of designs you need to render.
-Contact us for a prototype design quote if you are interested.
+Contact us for a prototype development quote if you are interested.

 3. Make your physical prototype

 In the industry, there are two common ways to make a prototype.
 The first is additive manufacturing, also known as rapid prototyping or 3D printing.
 Essentially, using various methods, you build up (add) material into a physical part.
 If you are looking for more explanation, we go over this process in depth in our what is rapid prototyping article.